Risk Factors For Back Pain

 Unsurprisingly, increased weight places an increased strain on our spines.
 Losing weight might seem like an obvious solution, but when back pain strikes, exercise can be difficult.
-If you find yourself struggling with back pain and think your weight may be contributing to the problem, specialists in Manchester, Leeds or Birmingham – like the team at Chiropractic First – can help.
+If you find yourself struggling with back pain and think your weight may be contributing to the problem, specialists in Manchester, Leeds, Birmingham or Shepherd’s Bush – like the team at Chiropractic First – can help.

 Physical activity levels

 Many of us lead sedentary lifestyles.
 This might involve long hours in front of the computer at work, or leisure time spent watching TV.
 Backs are at their healthiest when supported by strong muscles and given regular motion to encourage flexibility.
 When patients arrive suffering from back pain chiropractic therapists often advise more exercise alongside the manipulation or adjustment they provide.

 High risk occupations

 Having said that many people move their bodies less than ideal for good spinal health, others work in situations that places the back under threat.
 Occupations that may put your spine at risk include:

 There are plenty more, but in essence work that includes a high proportion of pulling, pushing and lifting heavy loads can be hazardous to the spine.

 Pregnancy puts a strain on the back in several ways: